Flow Bots

 Create a new flow – Start a flow from the panel.

-Add building blocks – Add questions, responses, or conditions using drag-and-drop.
+Add building blocks – Use drag-and-drop to add questions, answers, or conditions.

-Define the logic – Set up redirects based on user responses.
+Define the logic – Set up routing based on user responses.

 Save and test – After saving your flow, test it to ensure it works correctly.

-💡 Flow Bots allow you to manage complex scenarios with simple steps.
-You just define the rules, and your bot takes care of the rest.
+💡 Flow Bots allow you to manage complex scenarios in simple steps.
+You just define the rules, and your bot handles the rest.

 Go to the Automation page and open the Flow Bots tab.

-If you don't have any flow bots yet, you will see the “New Flow Bot” button in the middle of the page and in the upper right corner.
+If you don’t have any flow bots yet, you will see the “New Flow Bot” button in the center of the page and at the top right corner.

-Click the “New Flow Bots” button to start creating your first flow.
+Click the “New Flow Bot” button to start creating your first flow.

-In the panel that opens, give your stream bot a name.
+In the panel that opens, give your flow bot a name.

-Click the “Create” button to save your stream bot and complete the creation process.
+Click the “Create” button to save your flow bot and complete the creation process.

-💡 The name you give your stream bot makes it easy to recognize in the bot's management panel.
+💡 The name you give your flow bot helps you easily identify it in the bot management panel.

-After completing the creation process, you will be greeted by the stream bot editing screen
+After completing the creation process, you will be taken to the flow bot editing screen.

 General Tools on the Screen

-Zoom In / Zoom Out – You can view the workspace more comfortably.
+Zoom In / Zoom Out – View the workspace more comfortably.

-Lock Screen – Lock the flow screen to prevent accidental edits.
+Lock Screen – Fix the flow screen to prevent accidental edits.

-Add Note – You can leave comments or reminders on the stream.
+Add Note – Leave comments or reminders on the flow.

-💡 These tools help you work more efficiently and with greater control while editing your stream.
+💡 These tools help you work more efficiently and maintain control while editing your flow.

 The first step in creating a flow bot is to add a trigger.

-The trigger is the first step that determines when and under what conditions your flow bot will run.
+A trigger determines when and under what conditions your flow bot will run.

 In other words, the trigger is the event that "wakes up" your flow bot.

-Without a trigger, the flow bot will not run; the bot only activates when the conditions you specify are met.
+Without a trigger, the flow bot will not run; it only activates when the conditions you set are met.

-💡 Choosing the right trigger ensures your bot runs at the right time and on the right channel.
+💡 Choosing the right trigger ensures your bot runs at the right time and on the correct channel.

 Click the “Add Trigger” button.

-Use the panel that opens to specify the conditions under which your flow bot will run.
+From the panel that opens, define the conditions under which your flow bot will run.

-💡 This step is necessary to define when your flow will start.
+💡 This step is necessary to specify when your flow will start.

-Trigger initiates the flow based on a message from the user, a specific channel activity, or another event.
+A trigger allows the flow to start in response to a user message, a specific channel activity, or another event.

-This ensures the bot only activates when the conditions you set are met.
+This ensures the bot activates only when the condition you set is met.

-Each channel offers its own trigger options.
-This allows you to easily determine which platform and scenario the bot will operate in.
+Each channel offers its own trigger options, allowing you to easily specify on which platform and in which scenario the bot will run.

-💡The trigger is the most critical step in ensuring your flow bot works at the right time and in the right way.
+💡The trigger is the most critical step for ensuring your flow bot runs at the right time and in the correct way.

 Flow Bot Trigger Types and Use Cases

-When selecting triggers to initiate your flow bot, each trigger is valid for a specific channel or scenario.
+When selecting triggers to start your flow bot, each trigger applies to a specific channel or scenario.
 Here are the details:

 1. When a User Sends a Message